c4software/rpi-docker-lamp-stack/README.md

 ## FTP : How to upload your files

 The provided docker stack include an FTP server.
+This FTP server _is not meant to be open to the public_

+### Mode 1 : Auto-generated user & password

-This FTP server is not meant _to be open to the public_; Its accepts connections from all user / password pairs as long as they match the correct pattern.
+Its accepts connections from all user / password pairs as long as they match the correct pattern.

 _Password are automaticaly generated using this pattern :_